64.6% of people click on Google Ads when they are looking to buy an item online – proving that paid ads can be very successful for advertisers.

 Remove Navigation Links: Navigation links are a distracting detour and provide options for visitors to leave your site.
 Navigation links are for your homepage, not your landing page.

-If you were to click on Instapage's PPC ad above, you would be directed to this landing page:
+If you were to click on the Instapage paid search ad above, you would be directed to this landing page:

 Here’s why this landing page works well for us: